chris-bishop-tfs/marketing-attribution/README.md

 Terminology here loosely follows marketing conventions.

-`Treatment`: A single manipulation, such as a phone call or a digital touch point `Impression`: A treatment applied to a respondent.
+- `Treatment`: A single manipulation, such as a phone call or a digital touch point

+- `Impression`: A treatment applied to a respondent

-`Journey`: A sequence of impressions served to a respondent `Respondent` A treated element (e.g., customer) and its associated impressions `Audience`: A collection of respondents
+- `Journey`: A sequence of impressions served to a respondent

+- `Respondent` A treated element (e.g., customer) and its associated impressions

+- `Audience`: A collection of respondents

-`Valuator`: A method through which value is attributed to one or more `treatments`
+- `Valuator`: A method through which value is attributed to one or more `treatments`

 ## Creating an Demonstrative Data Set